Jewellery cleaning: Methods and risks

 Some kinds of jewelry can be cleaned at home while others are suggested to be done by a professional.
 Jewelry made from gold and sterling silver are examples of jewelry that can be cleaned at home, while platinum should not be due to how at-risk platinum is of scratching.
 Jewelry with gemstones such as diamonds or sapphires can be cleaned at home as well using mild soap and warm water.
 However, gemstones such as opals and pearls should be done professionally.
 Another issue is the age of jewelry, as certain materials or build strategies of older jewelry (such as from the Georgian era) may have restrictions, such as not being able to get wet without damage.
-Keeping your jewelry clean helps to ensure that the gemstone(s) keep a good appearance and prevents dirt and grease (among others) from loosening them.
+Keeping your jewelry clean gives the gemstone(s) a good shiny appearance by removing dirt and grease (among others) from loosening them.
 Dirty jewelry may also cause skin irritation.

 A professional cleaning may take anywhere from a few minutes to a few days depending on the circumstances.
 The cleaner would first inspect the jewelry to ensure that the gemstones are accounted for and secured.
 Materials that can handle it are often placed in an ultrasonic bath using a cleaning solution and later put through a steam cleaner, while more sensitive materials will go through light brushing in soapy water.
 Following this, they are rinsed, dried, and inspected.
 A jeweler may provide their customers with sudsy ammonia cleaning kits, while another may sell small ultrasonic cleaners.
 Some gemstones, such as white topaz, have an overlay to produce certain colors.
 Ultrasonic cleaning can remove this coating.